serverless/serverless/docs/providers/aws/guide/services.md

 <!--
-title: Creating Serverless Services
+title: Serverless Services
-menuText: Creating Services
+menuText: Services
 menuOrder: 2
 description: How to create a serverless service which contains your AWS Lambda functions, their events and infrastructure resources
 layout: Doc